Adaptive analysis-aware defeaturing: the case of Neumann boundary conditions: Acknowledgment

-As for the previous numerical experiments, we first perform the adaptive strategy described in Section~\ref{sec:adaptive}, starting from the fully defeatured domain $\Omega_0$ and from a uniform mesh of $16\times 16$ elements in $\Omega_0$, as illustrated in Figure~\ref{fig:initialmeshfinal}.
+As for the numerical experiments of Section~\ref{sec:adaptstrategytests}, we first perform the adaptive strategy described in Section~\ref{sec:adaptive}, starting from the fully defeatured domain $\Omega_0$ and from a uniform mesh of $16\times 16$ elements in $\Omega_0$, as illustrated in Figure~\ref{fig:initialmeshfinal}.
 Then, we perform the same adaptive strategy but without geometric refinement, that is, with this second strategy, holes are never added to the geometrical model.
+To do so, we do not take into account the defeaturing contributions $\mathscr{E}_D^k\big(u_\mathrm d^h\big)$ in the MARK module (see Section~\ref{sec:mark}).
 In this experiment, we use THB-splines of degree $p=3$, we consider $\alpha_N = 1$ and $\alpha_D = 4$, and we choose $\theta = 0.3$ as marking parameter.
-For the REFINE module precised for IGA in Section~\ref{ss:refineiga}, we impose the mesh to be $\mathcal T$-admissible of class $3$, and the mesh is dyadically refined.
+For the REFINE module precised for IGA in Section~\ref{ss:refineiga}, we impose the mesh to be $\mathcal T$-admissible of class $3$, and the elements are dyadically refined.
 Moreover, when a feature is marked for refinement, it is added to the geometrical model by trimming, as explained in Section~\ref{sec:gen}.